Toggle: English / Spanish

 Cervical dysplasia refers to abnormal changes in the cells on the surface of the cervix.
 The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

-The following may increase your risk of cervical dysplasia:
+The following may increase your risk for cervical dysplasia:

 - Having sex before age 18